King Edward VII Bridge: Background

 During 1849, the High Level Bridge, an elaborate twin-deck railway and road bridge built near the centre of Newcastle upon Tyne to allow traffic to cross the River Tyne, was officially opened by Queen Victoria.
-Once the bridge was completed, trains could reach the recently-built Newcastle railway station.
+Once the bridge was completed, trains could reach the recently built Newcastle railway station.
 However, this arrangement was not ideal in practice as, in order to depart the station back across the High Level Bridge, trains had to reverse out of the station, a relatively tedious process.

 During the following 50 years, Britain's railway network and the number of passengers had expanded greatly.
 By the 1890s, the sheer amount of traffic crossing the High Level Bridge, roughly 800 train and light engine movements every day, had become a major concern of the NER, who operated services across it.
 It had become clear to many that the construction of a second railway bridge over the Tyne was now desperately needed to take the pressure off the High Level Bridge.

 Options considered included the building of a new bridge between Dunston and Elswick, or between Heaton and Pelaw, as well as the widening of the existing High Level Bridge to carrying six tracks instead of four.
 By 1898, the company had settled on its preferred option of building an additional bridge on the present site; during that year, plans for the proposed bridge were revealed to the public in the Evening Chronicle.
-On 9 August 1899, the updated North Eastern Railway Act, which included the construction of another railway bridge over the Tyne among its provisions, received royal assent.
+On 9 August 1899, the updated North Eastern Railway Act 1899 (62 & 63 Vict. c. ccxxx), which included the construction of another railway bridge over the Tyne among its provisions, received royal assent.

 In its original proposed form, the new bridge followed a functional design developed by Charles Augustus Harrison, chief engineer of the NER.
 Harrison was the nephew of Thomas Elliot Harrison who, together with the pioneering railway engineer Robert Stephenson, had previously produced plans for the existing High Level Bridge.
 The early design of the bridge called for the river to be crossed by two spans, supported by girder lattices, that would join up with several land approach arches; however, it had to be redesigned when the presence of abandoned coal workings were discovered at both ends of the intended bridge.

 The revised design remained a lattice girder bridge that carried four railway tracks, but featured a total of four spans over the River Tyne.
 These spans were supported by five sandstone piers, which were decorated with pairs of cutaway arches, three of which are in the river itself.
 The northern approach featured a total of ten arches, which were used to house workshops.